Jonathon VandenHombergh, PhD

 About Me

 I am a postdoctoral fellow with the Clinical Center Department of Bioethics at the National Institutes of Health.
-Before that, I received my PhD in philosophy at the University of Wisconsin-Madison.
+Before that, I received my PhD in philosophy at the University of Wisconsin-Madison, my MA in philosophy at the University of Houston, and my BS in psychology and philosophy at Aquinas College.

-I also enjoy teaching.
-I have almost ten years of teaching and grading experience, across face-to-face and online/pre-recorded modalities, in lecture and small class formats, and at both large research institutions and a community college.
+I also enjoy teaching and clinical ethics consultation.
+I have almost ten years of teaching and grading experience, across a variety of formats, class sizes, and locations.
 I am especially passionate about teaching logic and ethics, which I consider essential to good civic engagement.
+I am relatively new to clinical ethics consultation, but I have experience in a shadowing capacity at both the NIH and (soon) the MedStar Hospital system in Washington, D.C.

 Publications

-Forthcoming, "Hallucination as Perceptual Synecdoche," The Australasian Journal of Philosophy.
-Download PDF here.
+2025, "Hallucination as Perceptual Synecdoche," The Australasian Journal of Philosophy.

 Under Review